 UE User Equipment

-4 Threats and potential countermeasures posed due to quantum computing
+4 Threats posed by quantum computing and potential countermeasures

 4.1 Introduction

 A quantum computer is a computer which makes use of quantum-mechanical effects.
 These effects include superposition, which allows quantum bits (qubits) to exist in a combination of several states at once, and entanglement, which allows connections between separate quantum systems such that they cannot be described independently.
 There exist quantum algorithms that use these effects to solve certain cryptographic problems more efficiently than they could be solved on a classical computer.
 However, due to the reliance on physical effects quantum computing is inherently error prone, meaning that circuits for quantum algorithms require extra qubits for error correction.
 This quantum error correction means that the complexity of the quantum computer required to carry out certain quantum algorithms is greater in practice than in theory.
-With the advances in quantum computing, the security community feels it is important to start preparing our information security systems to be resilient to this potential threat.4.2 Threats to asymmetric cryptography
+With the advances in quantum computing, the security community feels it is important to start preparing our information security systems to be resilient to this potential threat.

+Determining how to cost an attack with a quantum computer is difficult.
+The number of qubits needs be taken into account, along with the number of quantum gates in the circuit, and the number of sequential evaluations of the gates, called the depth of the circuit.
+Depth governs how long the calculation will take.
+With a gate-time of a few nano-seconds, a depth of around 250 would take one year to evaluate.

+4.2 Threats to asymmetric cryptography

 Shor’s quantum algorithm for integer factorization runs in polynomial time on a quantum computer.
 As the security of RSA relies on the hardness of factorizing large integers, the system’s security is terminally undermined by quantum computation.
 A variant of Shor’s algorithm enables a quantum computer to calculate discrete logarithms in polynomial time, both over finite fields and elliptic curves.
 This variant renders several other public-key cryptosystems insecure, including Diffie-Hellman and Elliptic Curve Diffie-Hellman.